godotengine/godot-docs/getting_started/step_by_step/scripting.rst

 :ref:`doc_gdscript`.
 Nowadays, Godot has four (yes, four!) official languages and the ability to add extra scripting languages dynamically!

-This is great, mostly due the large amount of flexibility provided, but it also makes our work supporting languages more difficult.
+This is great, mostly due to the large amount of flexibility provided, but it also makes our work supporting languages more difficult.

-The "Main" languages in Godot, though, are GDScript and VisualScript.
+The "main" languages in Godot, though, are GDScript and VisualScript.
 The main reason to choose them is their level of integration with Godot, as this makes the experience smoother; both have slick editor integration, while C# and C++ need to be edited in a separate IDE.
 If you are a big fan of statically typed languages, go with C# and C++ instead.